Skip links

 Life insurance is a very personal thing.
 There is no defined best insurance company for mums, as your policy will depend on how many children you have, how much cover you need, and how you want it to pay out.

 The easiest way to find the best life insurance provider for you is to talk to a broker like The Insurance Surgery.
 We can help you identify exactly what you’re looking for and help you figure out why you want financial protection.
-Knowing this allows us to match you to the best life insurance company for your needs.
+Knowing this lets us match you to the best life insurance company for your needs.

 Absolutely.
 In fact, we recommend taking out life insurance for mums on benefits because it can safeguard your children’s financial future if something were to happen to you.
+If you’re on Universal Credit, we know that budget is essential.
+But low prices doesn’t mean low protection.

-Our team excel in finding ways to lower your premiums as much as possible.
+Our team excels in finding ways to lower your premiums as much as possible.
 What’s more, with our price promise guarantee, we can match you to the cheapest life insurance policy at the lowest possible price.

 If you’ve recently had a baby, then congratulations!
 Whether it’s your first child or you’re an experienced mum, it’s a special time.